 - 1-2 tbsp natural/greek yoghurt

-- Rinse buckwheat groats to have it ready for later.
+- Rinse buckwheat groats and put them aside for later.

 - Chop onion and garlic.